Wacaco Nanopresso: Level Up Your Espresso On The Go

 Value for Money – 4/5

 The Wacaco Nanopresso is one of few portable espresso makers to achieve the pressure needed for true espresso, which immediately makes it a great buy.
 Value is added by the number of included accessories, like the protective case, demitasse cup, scoop, tamper, and brush.
-You would be hard-pressed to find a better way to make espresso on the go for less money.
+You would be hard-pressed to find a better way to make backcountry espresso for less money.

 It’s not all sunshine and roses, though.
 The plastic build of the Nanopresso is a little disappointing at this price point.
 And lovers of double shots will be disappointed by the low capacity.
 Adding the Barista Kit increases the overall cost by a not-insignificant 50%.
 At this point, the cost is very similar to the Wacaco Picopresso, which has a bottomless portafilter, double shot capacity, and metal build.